prabhakar-marella/uidev_test/README.md

 * **Optional task:** add unit tests

 ## Finished
-Once you've completed the above, please email `stephanie.wilson@envoydigital.com` so that we know your work is ready to be reviewed.
+Once you've completed the above, please email `prabhakar.m@nuncsystems.com` so that we know your work is ready to be reviewed.
+Push your code to your repo.